Assistive equipment

 Buy the equipment

 There are several reliable firms that supply special equipment for people with a hearing loss.
-Shop around and compare prices.
-Ask your local audiology department, hearing therapist, private hearing aid dispenser, lipreading teacher, hard of hearing group and social services department for suggestions and information.
+It is important to shop around and compare prices.
+Some assistive equipment providers offer a try before you buy scheme, but this is variable.
+Contact our Helpdesk if you want support in finding equipment suppliers or a product that’s right for you.
+You can also ask your local audiology department, hearing therapist, private hearing aid dispenser, lipreading teacher, hard of hearing group and social services department for more suggestions and information.

 What about my work or places I visit?